ikatechis/BigBlueData_Academy_Clustering_project/README.md

 What makes a comic valuable?
 What common characteristics do valuable comics share?
 What other data would be needed to put odds on a comic book rising in value?

+## Results and Presentation

+3 Clusters where created by a Kmeans algorithm.